Chronic Bronchitis in Cats

 What causes chronic bronchitis?

-There are no definitive underlying causes of chronic bronchitis.
-However, long-term airway inflammation may result from exposure to inhaled irritants such as tobacco smoke, air pollutants or allergens.
-Dental disease, or recurrent infections of the respiratory system may also be underlying causes of chronic bronchitis.
+No definitive underlying causes of chronic bronchitis have been determined.
+However, long-term airway inflammation may result from exposure to inhaled irritants such as tobacco smoke, air pollutants, or allergens.

 What part of the respiratory system is involved in chronic bronchitis?